JDewhirst/eng86/05_C#_Data/notes/03_lambda_expressions.md

 ## Anonymous Methods

+A lambda expression is an evolution of anonymous methods, which people don't really use anymore.
+It's used there and then in a method that takes a method as a parameter, using the delegate keyword.

 Statement lambdas `(input parameters) => { sequence of methods}`

 ## More CRUD operations & SQL queries using method syntax